 Attending a university to get an education is an enormous decision.
 The first week on campus, for many students, means meeting roommates, setting up a new dorm home, leaving family, and embarking on a new journey.
 While thrilling, the first week can be emotional and hard to navigate.
 Here are ten tips to start off a college career on the right foot:

-1. Enjoy Family: While this may not be a top priority for a college freshman, I recommend enjoying that last little bit of time that you have with your family.
+1. Appreciate Family: While this may not be a top priority for a college freshman, I recommend enjoying that last little bit of time that you have with your family.
 Let your parents take you out for dinner [the cafeteria will get old] and soak up that time as you move on to the next stage.
 If your family wants to give your a gift, I think one these packages is useful (and will be used!).
 It’s nice to have on hand the first few weeks.
 Also, gift cards are great for the first month!